reiryuki/Moto-Waves-Edge-Maxx-Audio-FX-Magisk-Module/README.md

 - Tap 'About' then tap multiple times there if you want to disable FX for loudspeaker.

+- You can update Moto Audio via Play Store

 ## Optional
 - Install Audio Modification Library module or [ACDB module](https://t.me/viperatmos) (choose one, don't use both!) if you using multiple audio mods together with Dolby or Viper or any else.